-Babies are more likely to have hypoglycemia include:
+Babies who are more likely to have hypoglycemia include those who are:

-- Babies with mothers treated with certain medicines such as terbutaline
+Born to birth parents treated with certain medicines such as terbutaline or steroids

 What are the symptoms of hypoglycemia in a newborn baby?

-Signs of low blood sugar may not be obvious in newborn babies.
-The most common signs
+Signs of low blood sugar may not be easy to see in newborn babies.
+The most common

-- Blue tint to skin and lips (cyanosis)
+Blue color of skin and lips (cyanosis) or skin looks pale

-The signs of hypoglycemia can be like other health conditions.
+The signs of hypoglycemia can seem like other health conditions.
 Make sure your child

 How is hypoglycemia in a newborn baby diagnosed?